-In addition, the application fee for the permit to carry a handgun would be \$200.
+The application fee for the permit to carry a handgun would be \$200 under the substitute.
 In the case of an application made to the chief police officer of a municipality, \$150 of the fee is to be retained by the municipality and the remaining \$50 is to be forwarded to the superintendent.
 The fee amount retained by the municipality is to be used to defray the costs of investigation, administration, and processing of the permit to carry handgun applications.
 Application fees made to the superintendent are to be deposited into the Victims of Crime Compensation Office account.
-The bill also provides that mayors and elected members of a municipal governing body are to apply to the superintendent, rather than the chief law enforcement officer, when applying for a permit to carry a handgun.
+The committee substitute also provides that mayors and elected members of a municipal governing body are to apply to the superintendent, rather than the chief law enforcement officer, when applying for a permit to carry a handgun.
+In addition, the committee substitute allows the superintendent or chief law enforcement officer to solicit such other identification information as may be authorized by the superintendent to conduct a comparable criminal history records check for applicants who have already undergone a criminal history records check in the course of obtaining a FPIC or PPH.

-Under the bill, the permit would be issued to the applicant electronically through email or through the web portal established or designated for this purpose by the superintendent, or in such form or manner as may be authorized by the superintendent.
-Prior to issuing the permit, the chief of police or superintendent is required to determine whether:
+Under the committee substitute, the permit would be issued to the applicant electronically through email or through the web portal established or designated for this purpose by the superintendent, or in such form or manner as may be authorized by the superintendent.
+Prior to issuing the permit, the chief of police or superintendent is required to determine whether the applicant:

-- the applicant is a person of good character who is not subject to any of the disabilities prohibiting the person from purchasing a firearm; - has not been convicted of a crime of the fourth degree in violation of the carry permit requirements established by the bill; - is thoroughly familiar with the safe handling and use of handguns; and - is in compliance with the liability insurance requirement established by the bill.
+- has not engaged in any acts or made any statements that suggest the applicant is likely to engage in conduct, other than lawful self-defense, that would pose a danger to the applicant or others and who is not subject to any of the disabilities prohibiting the applicant from purchasing a firearm; - thoroughly familiar with the safe handling and use of handguns; - has completed the training requirements established by the committee substitute; and - in in compliance with the liability insurance requirements established by the committee substitute.

-The bill requires a private citizen who obtains a carry permit to obtain liability insurance.
-Under the bill, applications for a permit to carry handguns are to include proof of liability insurance coverage and a certification that the applicant will maintain the insurance coverage for the duration of the permit.
-The bill requires the liability insurance coverage to insure against loss resulting from liability imposed by law for bodily injury, death, and property damage sustained by any person arising out of the ownership, maintenance, operation or use of a firearm carried in public.
-The bill requires the insurance coverage to be at least in:
+The committee substitute requires a private citizen who obtains a carry permit to obtain liability insurance.
+Under the committee substitute, applications for a permit to carry handguns are to include proof of liability insurance coverage and a certification that the applicant will maintain the insurance coverage for the duration of the permit.
+The committee substitute requires the liability insurance coverage to insure against loss resulting from liability imposed by law for bodily injury, death, and property damage sustained by any person arising out of the ownership, maintenance, operation or use of a firearm carried in public.
+The committee substitute requires the insurance coverage to be at least in:

-• an amount or limit of \$100,000, exclusive of interest and costs, on account of injury to, or death of, one person, in any one incident;

-- an amount or limit, subject to such limit for any one person so injured or killed, of \$300,000, exclusive of interest and costs, on account of injury to or death of, more than one person, in any one incident; and - an amount or limit of \$25,000, exclusive of interest and costs, for damage to property in any one incident.
+- an amount or limit of \$100,000, exclusive of interest and costs, on account of injury to, or death of, one person, in any one incident; - an amount or limit, subject to such limit for any one person so injured or killed, of \$300,000, exclusive of interest and costs, on account of injury to, or death of, more than one person, in any one incident; and - an amount or limit of \$25,000, exclusive of interest and costs, for damage to property in any one incident.